Refugee Student Settlement Pathway Support: What to expect?

 Exit fees

-In Australia: Once in Australia students are responsible for their own living expenses and budget.
+In Australia: Once in Australia students are responsible for their own living expenses and budget, supported by the arrangements above.
+Skill Path assists each student to develop a budget prior to travelling to Australia.

 The RSSP is built on partnership: between RSSP students, Skill Path, partner agencies, universities, and the communities in Australia.
 We're committed to supporting you every step of the way.
 Here's what that partnership looks like in practice:

-Your role as an RSSP student: We believe in your capability and potential.
-Throughout this journey, we'll encourage you to take ownership of your experience and be proactive in the process.
-Skill Path will work alongside you, providing guidance, advice, and support on what steps to take and how to navigate challenges.
-You'll be responsible for following through on these steps, and we'll work together to problem-solve when obstacles arise.
-This approach is intentional and important: it's designed to help you develop the independence, initiative, and self-advocacy skills that will not only help you succeed in the RSSP, but will serve you throughout your academic journey and professional future in Australia.
+The role of RSSP students: We believe in the capability and potential of all students coming through this program.
+Throughout this journey, we encourage selected students to take ownership of their experience and be proactive in the process.
+Skill Path works alongside students, providing guidance, advice, and support on what steps to take and how to navigate challenges.
+RSSP students are responsible for following through on these steps, and we'll work together to problem-solve when obstacles arise.
+This approach is intentional and important: it's designed to help students develop the independence, confidence, initiative, and self-advocacy skills that will not only help them succeed in the RSSP, but will serve them throughout their academic journey and professional future in Australia.

-Flexibility and evolution: The RSSP is a dynamic program that grows and improves based on student feedback, changing circumstances, and new opportunities we discover together.
-We ask that you stay flexible and open to adjustments along the way.
+Flexibility and evolution: The RSSP is a dynamic pilot program that is growing and improving quickly based on student feedback, changing circumstances, and new opportunities we discover together.
+We ask that students stay flexible and open to adjustments along the way.
 While we're committed to communicating changes as clearly as possible, some aspects of the program may shift.
-Your adaptability and willingness to embrace change will be valuable assets in your success.
+The adaptability and willingness of participating RSSP students to embrace change will be valuable assets in success.

-We're here for you: We understand deeply that relocation and settlement are complex and can be emotionally and administratively challenging.
-There will likely be moments of uncertainty, frustration, or overwhelm along the way—and that's completely normal.
-Please know that Skill Path will be right there with you through each step of this journey.
-We're committed to connecting you with the resources, support, and community you need not just to succeed, but to truly thrive in Australia.
+We're here for you: We understand deeply that relocation and settlement are complex and can be emotionally (and administratively) challenging.
+There will likely be moments of uncertainty, frustration, or overwhelm along the way - and that's completely normal.
+Skill Path is right there through each step of this journey.
+We are committed to connecting students with the resources, support, and community connections needed to truly thrive and feel belonging in Australia.